Bachelor of Science in

 Space Physics

-By pursuing this degree, students are empowered to explore the fundamental forces in nature through investigating atomic, nuclear and elementary particle systems.
+The B.S. in Space Physics allows students to explore the fundamental forces in nature by investigating atomic, nuclear and elementary particle systems.

-Embry-Riddle’s Bachelor of Science in Space Physics is the only undergraduate space physics program in the U.S. It is designed for students with superior math and science skills who have a strong interest in space-related research.
-Space Physics majors work under the direction of research-active physicists who share their passion for understanding the universe.
-The Space Physics program at ERAU engages students in the scientific side of space exploration through studies of the Earth-Sun environment, atmospheric sciences, aurorae, planetary sciences, laboratory plasma physics, and exoplanets.
+As the commercial space sector continues to grow, Embry‑Riddle’s Bachelor of Science in Space Physics is the only undergraduate space physics program in the U.S. dedicated to shaping well-educated students to support scientific missions.
+It is designed for students who demonstrate strong math and science skills with an interest in space and physics research.
+Space Physics majors work under the direction of faculty who are research-active physicists who share the passion for understanding the universe and enhancing technological developments.

 DETAILS